Real Estate disclosure blues

 Dear Phyllis,

-I enjoy your weekly question and answer and haven’t seen you address real estate disclosures.
-I am in the midst of selling a home in Glendale.
-As I acquired this property through foreclosure it was purely an investment and I have never lived there.
-In my listing contract, I noted: “Home sold as is, with no seller repairs or warranties”.
-This was also reiterated to the buyer in their counteroffer.
+I enjoy your weekly question-and-answer column, and I have not seen you address real estate disclosures.
+I am currently selling a home in Glendale.
+This property was purchased through foreclosure as an investment, and I have never lived in it.
+In my listing contract, I stated, “Home sold as is, with no seller repairs or warranties.”
+The buyer also confirmed this in their counteroffer.

-Once we opened escrow my Realtor gave me a stack of disclosures with a lot of questions that he told me I must answer.
-I don’t know most of the answers and don’t understand how I can be expected to provide the answers when I am not that familiar with the home.
+After we opened escrow, my Realtor gave me a stack of disclosure forms and told me I must complete them.
+I do not know the answers to most of the questions.
+I do not understand how I can be expected to provide information about a home I do not know well.

 Bill T.